 - Partner, connect with, or feed into other ECA or public diplomacy programs.

 - Eligible Project Implementers:

-Potential implementers must have a unique entity identifier, such as a DUNS number, and be registered and active in SAM.gov to receive U.S. federal assistance.
+Potential implementers must be registered and active in SAM.gov to receive U.S. federal assistance.
 If an embassy’s project idea is advanced to Round 2 and the anticipated implementer is not registered in SAM.gov, the embassy should initiate the registration process immediately so it is in place in the event the project is ultimately selected for an award.
-See paragraph 20 below for information on how to register.
+See paragraph 17 below for information on how to register.
 The registration process can take several weeks to complete so it is important to avoid any delay.
 If a project is selected for an award and the registration is not completed, the award could be delayed to the next FY, pending the availability of funding.

-Embassies vet potential implementers for eligibility, suitability, and reputable performance in cultural preservation or similar activities and ensure the potential grantees are able to receive U.S. federal assistance.
+Embassies vet potential implementers for eligibility, suitability, and reputable performance in cultural preservation or similar activities and ensure that they are able to receive U.S. federal assistance.

 - Project Design Assistance:

-The Center has expertise in cultural preservation is available for technical guidance.
-The Center is also open to working with interested embassies to help them or their prospective implementing partners:
+The Center has expertise in cultural preservation and is available for technical guidance and to work with interested embassies to help them or their prospective implementing partners: